zultopia/Tucil-1-Stima-Cyberpunk-2077-Breach-Protocol/README.md

 <a name="setup"></a>

 ## Setup
 1. Make sure you have Python installed on your system.
+Then for the compilation you can type `python main.py`

 <a name="usage"></a>